mcgillspace/controls-hardware/README.md

-# UPSat ADCS hardware
+# MSG ADCS hardware

-Hardware for UPSat attitude determination and control subsystem.
+Hardware for MSG attitude determination and control subsystem.
 Included is the GPS mounting and additional hardware needed to complete the ADCS subsystem.

 ## Documentation

 ## Repository policy
-UPSat hardware repositories only track source design files.
+MSG hardware repositories only track source design files.
 All needed derivative files (e.g. stl, grb etc) for production are created per release, packaged in an archive and uploaded linked to a  [release](*link needed*).

 Each major release (x.0.0) is branched out of master.
 Subsequent fixes (minor or not) are commited on those branches and tagged accordingly.